See, how the Nozbe team uses modern technologies to communicate better and get more done.

 Level 5 — Meetings

 This is where we meet face to face.
-As you can see, this should be our last resort and not our default level.
+As the illustration on the top of this page shows, this should be our last resort and not our default level.
 This is where we meet face to face and are 100% involved in the conversation and the feedback loop.
 This is where we give and require our full attention to the issue discussed.
 At this level we communicate very fast but we pay the price for this.
 That’s why we use this method very sparingly at Nozbe, and only for the meetings we really need.

 There is a reason we call it a pyramid